brookcs3/AILatexGenerator/content/blog/getting-started.md

 5. **Export** – Download the PDF or copy the LaTeX code for further editing.

 Stay tuned for more tips and advanced tutorials.

+Continue with our [Advanced Tips](./advanced-tips.md) when you are ready for more.